 Since then, Raincoast has; partnered with Indigenous Nations to facilitate youth getting outdoor education within their territories, worked with researchers from various institutions, taken school groups onto the water for experiential learning, as well as worked with film crews documenting the coast’s natural history and threats to the region.

 Education and outreach

-Achiever has been involved with youth camps in the heart of the Great Bear Rainforest for years.
-The decks and wheelhouse turn into a floating classroom educating and inspiring young leaders of tomorrow.
-With the collaboration of Raincoast scientist and traditional knowledge holders, youth are exposed to new and innovative approach education.
-Programs have expanded into the Salish Sea accommodating outdoor curriculum in a hands-on environment.
+Achiever has been involved with youth camps up and down the coast of British Columbia for over 10 years, supporting initiatives like Koeye Camp, a Heiltsuk youth science and cultural camp and through our own Salish Sea Emerging Stewards Program.
+The decks and wheelhouse turn into a floating classroom educating and inspiring the young leaders of tomorrow.
+With the collaboration of Raincoast scientists and traditional knowledge holders, youth are exposed to a new and innovative approach to education.

 Achiever can be fit to provide observation platforms, oceanographic equipment, freezer space, spill monitoring kits, and other research-specific requirements.
 In addition to supporting our own objectives, Achiever has also supported research programs for DFO’s Cetacean Research Program, BC universities (SFU & UBC), Hakai Institute, Environment and Climate Change Canada and the Canadian Wildlife Service